0cjs/sedoc/hw/din-connector.md

 #### CMT (Cassette Tape) 8-pin DIN

+      2  GND        Computer usu. also 1, 3, 8; cable usu. unconnected.
       4  REC        CMT microphone; output from computer 5  PLAY       CMT playback; input to computer 6,7  REM+,REM-  Relay open for stop; closed for motor run

+Manufacturer cables I have invariably connect only 2 to ground, leaving 1, 3, 8 and shield unconnected.
+Also invariably, relay ring is 6 and relay tip is 7.
+(All came with used equipment, one with a Panasonic JR-200, one with a NEC PC-DR311 data recorder, one from unknown source.)

 Apple standard headphone connectors and most (?)
 Android use the following TRRS, but some other phones ground and mic.
 In all cases,